umut-er/pool-for-physicists-only/README.md

 #### Ball Position
-You can choose which part of the part you want to hit through the cue ball image component.
-The part that you choose gets marked by a red square and it results in different types of spin.
+You can choose which part of the part you want to hit through the cue ball image component.<br/> The part that you choose gets marked by a red square and it results in different types of spin.
 ![BallPosition](https://github.com/umut-er/pool-for-physicists-only/assets/114430156/4d840ceb-5d15-4895-a2c1-ab1b5d42d901)

 #### Elevation Bar
-The degree at which you hit the cue ball can be changed between 0 and 45 degrees through the elevation bar.
-Different angles can create different types of spins on the cue ball.
+The degree at which you hit the cue ball can be changed between 0 and 45 degrees through the elevation bar.<br/> Different angles can create different types of spins on the cue ball.
 ![ElevationBar](https://github.com/umut-er/pool-for-physicists-only/assets/114430156/5e35127b-8e76-4ccc-811e-83005451302f)

 #### Hit Button